Keeping Austin Smiles Protected and Healthy

 Sanitization and Disinfection Protocols

-Everyone at Broberg Family Dentistry has always adhered to strict infection control protocol, which is something we’ll continue to maintain at this time.
-In addition, we’ll be disinfecting all of the “high-touch” areas in every part of our Austin dental office and restrooms throughout the day.
-At this time, we’ll be limiting the number of patients allowed in the office at once.
-We’re also restricting the amount of patients in our reception area.
-Should you need to sit briefly in this area, the furniture is now arranged to allow for six feet of social distancing.
+Everyone at Broberg Family Dental has always adhered to strict infection control protocol, which is something we’ll continue to maintain at this time.
+All high-touch handles are covered in an antimicrobial barrier.
+In addition, we’ll be disinfecting all of the high-touch areas in every part of our Austin dental office and restrooms throughout the day.
+At the front desk and in the reception area, we will be allowing for six feet of social distancing.

 Our sterilization guidelines and actions include: